 The RES availability and quality of their potentials inherently depend on geographical and climate characteristics (e.g., [10,101,102]), but also on the socioeconomic dimensions such as population density, which affects the density of required grids.
 However, to our knowledge, very few studies have attempted to date to estimate regional potentials of RES considering EROI levels [94,103].
 Figure 5 shows an estimation of the different EROI levels of PV solar on land for a selection of countries at standard (EROIst), final (EROIfinal), and extended (EROIext) (gross) stages.
 This estimation is performed assuming that the global EROI is a weighted average of the installed capacity and the irradiance levels for the top-10 countries with more installed capacity at the end of 2016 [104].
-These 10 countries are included to widen the scope of the analysis: Cyprus and Finland, which hold the maximum and minimum country-level average solar irradiances in the European Union [59].
+These 10 countries together account for over 85% of the global installed capacity in that year.
+Two more countries are included to widen the scope of the analysis: Cyprus and Finland, which hold the maximum and minimum country-level average solar irradiances in the European Union [59].
 We consider that the following factors vary for each country: